StephenB92/dice-game/README.md

 ## Wireframes

 ### Desktop

+1. Please find the wireframe for the main game page on a desktop [here](assets/wireframes/desktop/main-page-desktop.png).
+2. Please find the wireframe for the rules modal on a desktop [here](assets/wireframes/desktop/rules-modal-desktop.png).

+### Tablet

+1. Please find the wireframe for the main game page on a tablet [here](assets/wireframes/tablet/main-page-tablet.png).
+2. Please find the wireframe for the rules modal on a tablet [here](assets/wireframes/tablet/rules-modal-tablet.png).

+### Mobile

-1. Please find the wireframe for the main game page [here](assets/wireframes/desktop/main-page.png).
+1. Please find the wireframe for the main game page on a mobile device [here](assets/wireframes/mobile/main-page-mobile.png).
-2. Please find the wireframe for the rules modal window [here](assets/wireframes/desktop/rules-modal.png).
+2. Please find the wireframe for the rules modal on a mobile device [here](assets/wireframes/mobile/rules-modal-mobile.png).

 ## Coding Languages Used